 Dedicated Development Teams: When and Why They Work Best

 A dedicated development team becomes part of your company and works only on your projects long-term.
-This setup works great for companies with complex projects that could grow bigger.
+This setup works great for companies with complex projects that could grow bigger and mitigates common web development challenges.

 Dedicated teams add the most value when: